Kyoto Animation arson attack: Perpetrator

-Due to serious burns sustained during the incident, Aoba was transferred to a university hospital in Osaka for further treatment, where he received necessary skin graft surgery.
+Due to serious burns sustained during the incident, Aoba was transferred to a university hospital in Osaka for further treatment, where he received necessary skin grafts.
 On 5 September 2019, it was reported that his injuries were no longer considered life-threatening, but he was still being treated in an ICU and required respiratory assistance from a ventilator.
 Aoba regained speech on 18 September and began rehabilitation by 8 October, being able to sit up on a wheelchair and hold short conversations.
 The police obtained a warrant for his arrest, but were required to await confirmation from doctors that Aoba could withstand confinement.

 On 14 November 2019, he was moved to another hospital in Kyoto for final rehabilitation.
 He recovered from most of his injuries and acknowledged responsibility for the attack.
 He expressed feelings of remorse and gratitude towards the hospital staff, who he said treated him better than anyone had ever done in his life.
 On the other hand, he told police that he lit the fire because Kyoto Animation had stolen his novel, and that he expected to get the death penalty.

-Most of Aoba's burned skin was replaced with experimental artificial skin as the victims were prioritized to receive donor human skin first.
-The use of artificial skin on such extensive burns is the first case in Japan.
+Most of Aoba's burned skin was replaced with experimental artificial skin, as the victims were prioritized to receive donor human skin first.
+This was the first use of artificial skin on significant burns in Japan.

 By January 2020, Aoba remained hospitalized, and was unable to stand or eat unassisted.
 On 27 May, Aoba was judged to have sufficiently recovered from his burn injuries, and he was formally arrested on suspicion of murder and other charges.
 He was indicted on 16 December 2020 on murder and other charges.

 Aoba had a prior criminal history and was known to suffer from mental illness.
 In 2012, he robbed a convenience store with a knife in Ibaraki Prefecture and was subsequently jailed for three-and-a-half years.
 It was speculated after the attack that Aoba's mental illness would reduce his maximum penalty for the attack from a death sentence to life imprisonment.

 On 12 May 2023, the Kyoto District Court announced that Aoba would stand trial in September 2023 and that a verdict would be announced in January 2024.
 Aoba pleaded guilty to the charges on 5 September 2023, and on 7 December the prosecutors announced they would be seeking the death penalty for Aoba.
 On 25 January 2024, the court announced that Aoba had been sentenced to death.
 The day after, Aoba filed an appeal against the death sentence.
 Aoba told a local press that he "accepted the death sentence", but he went ahead with the appeal as he wanted to "speak out".

 On 28 January 2025, Aoba's death sentence was finalized after he withdrew his appeal to the Kyoto District Court's ruling.
+On 17 March 2026, the Osaka High Court ruled that Aoba's withdrawal of his appeal was valid.